 Best No-Fee Cash Back Credit Cards

 You can still earn big rewards with a no-fee card.
-I’ve been using the MBNA Smart Cash card for over a year, and so far I’ve collected $700 in cash back.
+I used the MBNA Smart Cash card for over a year, and collected $700 in cash back.

-To find the right card, you need to figure out how much money you spend on average each month.
+To find the best credit cards, you need to figure out how much money you spend on average each month.
 Some annual fee credit cards offer juicy rewards, but unless you have a high income and spend more than $2,000 per month on your card, you’re probably better off with a no-fee rewards credit card.

 Related: Best Credit Cards For Travel Rewards